 Sharing our plans on social media, leaving out spare keys and forgetting to lock doors and windows are just a few of the simple mistakes we’re making that are inviting burglars into our homes!
-With a 20% increase in burglaries during the winter months leading up to Christmas, it’s vital to keep your home security a priority and learn how to keep your home safe from burglars1.
+With a 20% increase in burglaries during the winter months leading up to Christmas, it’s vital to keep your home security a priority and think of things like a house alarm to keep your house safe from burglars1.

 The most obvious and effective way to keep your home safe from burglars is having a home alarm system installed.
 If a potential intruder sees you’ve an alarm system in your home it’ll likely deter them for trying to break in, and if not, hearing a triggered alarm will definitely send them running!